darts-ai/darts/deep_experience_planning.md

 $$s_0, a_0, r_0, s_1, r_1, a_1, ..., s_{h-1}, a_{h-1}, r_{h-1}, s_h$$

-Based on these observations, a possible optimization criterion is the cumulative reward, i.e. the sum of rewards gathered from executing the corresponding plan $p  = a_0, a_1, ..., a_{h-1}$, i.e. the sequence of actions.
-A planning agent estimates the quality $$Q$$ of a plan by using the cumulative reward.
+Based on these observations, a possible optimization criterion is the cumulative reward, i.e. the sum of rewards gathered from executing the corresponding plan $$p  = a_0, a_1, ..., a_{h-1}​$$, i.e. the sequence of actions.
+A planning agent estimates the quality $$Q​$$ of a plan by using the cumulative reward.

 $$Q(p) = \sum_{0 \leq i \leq h} r_i$$